WHAT TO DO IN MELBOURNE IN 2 DAYS

 Or take a short walk to Federation Square for dinner and the sites of Melbourne.
 Both are great places to eat and maybe return to the Arts Precinct for theatre or music.

-FINAL THOUGHTS ON SPENDING A WEEKEND IN MELBOURNE
+FINAL THOUGHTS ON SPENDING 2 Days IN MELBOURNE

 As you can see, Melbourne is the perfect destination for a fun weekend getaway in Australia.
 Hopefully, this 2-day Melbourne itinerary has helped you to find out what to do.
 Have a great time and enjoy Melbourne!